hsrwrobotics/tb3_navigations/README.md

 git clone --single-branch --branch <ROS_distro>-devel https://github.com/hrnr/m-explore.git
 ```

+This works, but is not perfect; could use more fine tuning to work in complex worlds.

 ## Localization

 Use the `global_localization` and `nomotion_update`/`request_nomotion_update` services for localization.
 Refer to this [tutorial][1] for more info